Sydney to be split into three cities

 And many Sydneysiders welcome the plan.

 "I think what the government is doing is incredibly admirable," says Doumbia.
-"But they also have the challenge of changing local psychology of what 'Sydney' means, what living in a city means, and how long commutes shouldn't be a daily way of life before these plans can be embraced."
+"But they also have the challenge of changing the local psychology of what 'Sydney' means, what living in a city means, and how long commutes shouldn't be a daily way of life before these plans can be embraced."